1IlIl/secretwiki/pages/books/flame/index.md

 <br />
 # ![tooltip]({{site.miscimages}}/walkinggrapple.gif)Secret Wiki - Book of Flame![tooltip]({{site.miscimages}}/walkinggrapple.gif)

-The Arcane book was originally part of the free to play kit.
-Arcane is generally a weaker book that can be deceptively powerful if left to set up its' strategies.
+Originally all except the lv3s of Flame were a part of the free to play kit.
+An offensive focused book with a focus on attacking from multiple directions.

 <br />
 ## Spells: